daniel-macrae/HandwritingRecognition-2023/README.md

 To run the dssRecognition.py file (with extra arguments):

-**python dssRecognition --input pathToFolderOrImage --output_folder pathToResultsFolder --debugging TrueOrFalse --debugging_folder pathToFolder**
+**python dssRecognition --input pathToFolderOrImage --output_folder pathToResultsFolder --debugging True_or_DontIncludeThisArgument --debugging_folder pathToFolder**

 Where 'debugging' will save images of the rotating the dss image, segmenting and clustering of the boudning boxes, to the debugging_folder.
 The code can either do text recognition on a single image, or a whole folder of images, depending on what you pass to the 'input'.